 From our study we have demonstrated that risk scores which include both weighted modifiable and nonmodifiable factors are a valuable tool as they provide quantifiable measures to track a patient's course and to prompt early intervention if presented with a deteriorating score.
 In the future we hope that developed PAH risk scores include more non-invasive measured haemodynamic variables especially when considering follow-up consultations.
 Certainly, one non-invasive modality which has been gaining momentum and is proven to be comparable to some PH haemodynamic measures is that of cardiac MR. We also encourage the PH clinician to continue to perform these personalised risk assessments to help offer more individualised care to the PH patient.

+Chapter VI:

 Long-term outcomes of domiciliary intravenous iloprost in pulmonary arterial hypertension

 Abstract